Close

 Project hosted by

-Since 2002, the Citrus association has been organizing international volunteer work camps, particularly in its local area.
-Every year, dozens of volunteers from all over the world take part in projects of public interest, responding to the needs of local municipalities while bringing life and energy to villages through community activities.
+Since 2002, the Citrus association has been organizing international workcamps in the Tarn-et-Garonne region.
+Every year, dozens of volunteers from around the world take part in public-interest technical projects at the heart of a village.

 Directions to meeting point